 It can be easy to fall into the trap of starting your event outreach a little too close to the day of your event (we have all been there).
 Don’t do it!
-Planning and outreach for successful virtual events takes time.
+Planning and outreach for successful virtual events take time.
 After supporting thousands of events, the team at Banzai has developed best practices around outreach and timing of promotion.

-Whether you’re producing a 30-minute webinar or a two-day conference, establish a promotion timeline that allows you create impactful invitations, utilize multiple channels, and pivot if you are not seeing the results you need.
+Whether you’re producing a 30-minute webinar or a two-day conference, establish a promotion timeline that allows you to create impactful invitations, utilize multiple channels, and pivot if you are not seeing the results you need.

 3. Don’t Forget About Reminders

-Reminders are an important pre-event engagement tool that drive attendance to your virtual events.
+Reminders are an important pre-event engagement tool that drives attendance to your virtual events.
 The same rules that apply for in-person events do not necessarily apply to virtual events.
 Virtual event reminders now have to compete for inbox placement with multiple virtual event invitations, other reminders, and just everyday life.

 When it comes to virtual event reminders consider:

 - Sending reminders the day before and the morning of your event.

-- Making it easy to add the event to your registrants’ calendar (or send them the calendar invite directly!)
+- Make it easy to add the event to your registrants’ calendar (or send them the calendar invite directly!)

 - Trying other channels for sending SMS reminders, such as using an SMS gateway, phone outreach, personalized LinkedIn messages, and chatbots.

 Getting your reminder strategy right might be just what you need to hit your attendance goal and turn your registrants into engaged sales leads.

 4. Make Virtual Events Easy to Consume

-Virtual events that drive leads and generate pipeline are created with the audience in mind.
+Virtual events that drive leads and generate pipelines are created with the audience in mind.
 How do they want to attend your events?
 Live?
 On-demand?
 Creating virtual events that are simple for your audience to consume (and on their own schedule) can set your program apart.